Science Test | Matter

 4.2.
 Real-World Applications

-- A student mixes sand and salt together. a) Is this a mechanical mixture or a solution?
-This is a mechanical mixture. b) Explain how you know.
-They are not evenly distributed.
-You can still differentiate
+- A student mixes sand and salt together. a) Is this a mechanical mixture or a solution? b) Explain how you know.

-- An element is shiny, malleable, and a good conductor. a) Is this element a metal, nonmetal, or metalloid?
-This is a metal b) Where would you expect to find it on the periodic table?
-You would expect to find it on the left side of the periodic table.
-Left of the staircase.
+- An element is shiny, malleable, and a good conductor. a) Is this element a metal, nonmetal, or metalloid? b) Where would you expect to find it on the periodic table?

 5. Elsewhere